-- Unhopefully is at this system the ignition coil not integrated in the generator, so it has to be installed otherwise. - There are many convenient places to mount the coil, we favour (naturally) a place close to the spark plug. - Screw the ht-cable into the ignition coil.
+- In this system the ignition coil is not integrated in the generator, so it has to be installed outsideotherwise. - There are many convenient places to mount the coil, we favour (naturally) a place close to the spark plug. - Screw the ht-cable into the ignition coil.
 Then fasten the coil on your selected position.
 Leave one screw loose, you have to fasten a ground cable here.

-- Fasten the new rectifier/regulator at a convenient place too, maybe under the seat or the side cover. - Lay the new generator cable (using the enclosed cable binders) in that way on the frame, that they ending close to the regulator / ignition coil.
-Take care, that no cable pinched.
+- Fasten the new rectifier/regulator at a convenient place too, maybe under the seat or the side cover.